anovio1/tambak/README.md

-# Phoenix Cache
+# Tambak Cache

 A high-performance, adaptive compression library for columnar data, powered by a meticulously engineered Rust core.

 ## 🚀 Overview

-Phoenix Cache is designed to revolutionize how structured data is stored and retrieved in analytical and time-series applications.
-By leveraging a custom, adaptive compression pipeline implemented in Rust, Phoenix Cache delivers superior compression ratios and blazing-fast performance compared to traditional methods, while maintaining seamless interoperability with the Python data ecosystem (especially Polars and PyArrow).
+Tambak Cache is designed to revolutionize how structured data is stored and retrieved in analytical and time-series applications.
+By leveraging a custom, adaptive compression pipeline implemented in Rust, Tambak Cache delivers superior compression ratios and blazing-fast performance compared to traditional methods, while maintaining seamless interoperability with the Python data ecosystem (especially Polars and PyArrow).

 The core philosophy revolves around dynamically selecting the optimal sequence of stateless compression kernels for a given data chunk.
 This "intelligent planning" ensures maximum efficiency, whether your data is sparse, has low cardinality, or exhibits strong temporal locality.